 The Safety Monitor system architecture was developed to enable the appropriate safety claims to be made to a certification authority.
 This included allowing an operator to take control for launch and recovery.
 Given the UAS speed, especially potential closing speeds with other aircraft, reaction times needed to be very fast.
 Air traffic that was apparently far away could be a collision risk in a very short time.
-It was therefore assumed from the start that the UAV would have to have an autonomous capability to manoeuvre in emergency scenarios unless there was a direct override by a controller in situations where, for example, they had a line of sight.
-In normal operation a controller will be communicating with a UAV i, however, if it can be shown that once the UAV is beyond line of sight communications it will always behave correctly and be able to complete its task, then it may negate the need for the weight and expense of satellite communications.
+It was therefore assumed from the start that the UAV would have to have an autonomous capability to manoeuvre in emergency scenarios, unless there was a direct override by a controller in situations where, for example, they had a line of sight.
+In normal operations a controller will be communicating with a UAV.
+However, if it can be shown that once the UAV is beyond line of sight communications, it will always behave correctly and be able to complete its task, then that may negate the need for the weight and expense of satellite communications.

 The system behavioural requirements for the Safety Monitor were developed in a series of project workshops which generated a System Requirements Document reviewed and approved by the project partners.
 These requirements covered many different facets of the UAV, the use case, the COLREGS the environment it had to operate in together with the safety requirements that had to be met.
 The System Requirements were then developed by D-RisQ into a set of Software High Level Requirements (HLRs).
 At this stage, a prototype of the D-RisQ Kapture® tool was used to develop the software design requirements in a verifiable format.
 As part of Kapture®, the semantics for a set of templates had been developed showing that there was sufficient expressivity for use by 3rd parties in a future commercial tool.
 The HLRs were reviewed against the System Requirements and claims could be made that the appropriate DO-333 objectives had been met.DISCOVER MORE